Thursday, 31 October 2024

 So if I get anything out of today, we are going to support this going through.
 We are not going to oppose this, because we actually think it is great to see that we are going to reduce a tax.
 It is the first time it has happened from this government.
 We are going to see a reduced tax.
 But we have to get into the refrains of, particularly, the Greens, so I am only going to really target the Greens on this.
 We have to get it out of their rhetoric that all investors are bad, because we should be welcoming investors here in Victoria with open arms to assist with the housing crisis, to get more houses on the market, to ensure that we can keep the rental costs down and to make sure that people can genuinely have a place to go where they are safe and where they feel like they are welcomed.
 The only way to do that is to invite these private investors in, and this will assist partly.

 Nina TAYLOR (Albert Park) (16:36): The Duties Amendment (More Homes) Bill 2024 – what is it about?
 It is introducing a 12-month, expanded off-the-plan stamp duty concession, which the government announced on Monday 21 October.
 The bill does not make any other changes.
 Now, the only reason I am saying that is to be really specific about what the bill is delivering.
-At the end of the day more homes means more opportunity, and that is why we are slashing the stamp duty on off-the-plan apartments, units and townhouses to cut upfront costs, speed up building and make it more affordable for everyone to buy off the plan.
+At the end of the day more homes means more opportunity, and that is why we are slashing the stamp duty on off-the-plan apartments, units and townhouses to cut up-front costs, speed up building and make it more affordable for everyone to buy off the plan.

-In any case I will come back to Victoria, because we are focused on Victoria.
-But I just wanted to give a little bit of perspective, because sometimes I have heard some arguments in the chamber saying, ‘Oh, Victoria, oh well, the Allan or Andrews Labor government – it is all your fault’, blah, blah, blah, blah, when in fact we know, if we can be really honest about this, that the challenge with having enough housing is not exclusive to Victoria, not by a long shot.
+I will put in the caveat that it is not an exclusive challenge to Victoria or Australia.
+I know, for instance, even in the UK they also have a challenge with getting enough housing for their population and getting enough builders as well.
+It appears there are global challenges which are confronting so many people for a whole variety of reasons.
+In any case, I will come back to Victoria, because we are focused on Victoria.
+But I just wanted to give a little bit of perspective, because sometimes I have heard some arguments in the chamber saying, about Victoria and the Allan and Andrews Labor governments, ‘It’s all your fault, blah, blah, blah, blah,’ when in fact we know, if we can be really honest about this, that the challenge with having enough housing is not exclusive to Victoria, not by a long shot.

+A fairer go for renters – we know that only Labor has been implementing a whole series of reforms to improve livability but also fairness for renters in our state.
+The Minister for Consumer Affairs actually announced some really terrific mechanisms of late to expedite the resolution of disputes, because we know that getting stuck at VCAT can be expensive, although VCAT compared to a court is meant to mitigate the costs of protracted litigation.
+Nevertheless, if you are having to have representation, there is the elevation of costs and time and stress, and we do not want people having to go through that simply to be able to have fair and reasonable circumstances for being able to rent.
 If renters have a simple dispute with their landlord, such as about repairs, maintenance, damage, bond claims or rental increases, it is not fair if it has to be dragged out in a formal hearing when it does not need to be.
-There must be alternatives, and we recognise this, and that is why our Labor government will help renters resolve simple disputes through a free public dispute resolution service, which seems infinitely sensible, but also a huge relief.
+There must be alternatives, we recognise this, and that is why our Labor government will help renters resolve simple disputes through a free public dispute resolution service, which seems infinitely sensible, but also a huge relief.

 I do not rent now but I did rent for many, many years – I think nearly 20 years, 25 years, somewhere in that vicinity – and I had the vicissitude of landlords.
 Some were terrific and some were a little less generous.
 These reforms are not about necessarily casting aspersions on anyone in particular.
 It is more about creating a fairer system for the rental space, so to speak, and also it is in their interests, I would have thought, for landlords to have expeditious resolution of disputes.
 I do not think they would want to be involved in protracted disputes either.
 It is not good on either side.
-Fairness actually extends to both situations: one, the landowner or the property owner; and two, to the actual renter as well.
+Fairness actually extends to both situations: (1) the landowner or the property owner and (2) the actual renter as well.

 I did have the pleasure of joining the Minister for Planning at a terrific six-storey apartment building in South Melbourne.
 Wow.
 I mean, it was absolutely amazing, and you should have seen the level of detail and thoughtfulness in every aspect of that build.
 It is a six-storey build right on the light rail and a stone’s throw from South Melbourne Market.
 I timed it at probably a 3-minute walk to the market, which they do very regularly.
 It is really sensitive, sustainable design, making sure that people had enough space around the bed to be able to make the bed in the morning.
 It included a laundry tub, and I know as somebody who rented for many years that the luxury of a laundry tub is absolutely fantastic.
 It is hygienic but it is also just much more comfortable when you are having to do your handwashing as well.
 Even the cupboards featured different mechanisms to ensure that you are maximising the free space but not in any way detracting from good storage.

-What we are talking about here is moving away from an era where apartments were poky.
+What we are talking about here is moving away from an era when apartments were poky.
 I think it was the member for Thomastown who said something about some really horrific design of another era, where it was just turbocharging the wrong way.
 I think to some extent that may have coloured some perceptions about what an apartment is, by perhaps only having a window at the front and no window through a property.
 That is not what we are about, and I think it is important to be really clear about the clear direction that we are heading, and also rewarding those designers and architects that really think through well-designed buildings and put an effort into planning them.

 There is more detail.
 I just love these apartments; they were so good.
 The architects made sure that there is constant airflow in the apartment and a sophisticated sort of mechanism for heating and cooling.
-It is well-insulated, and when you shut the door you cannot hear the outside world.
+It is well insulated, and when you shut the door you cannot hear the outside world.
 You would not know that you are right in South Melbourne, and this is exactly what we are talking about.

+We are aiming to reward affordable, well-designed buildings and the developers who put the effort into building them by granting them a fast-track through the planning system.
+That seems infinitely sensible.
+On the one hand, you are getting more homes built and more opportunities, but on the other hand, you really are incentivising good-quality builds that Victorians deserve.
 At its heart it is also about sustainability of course, lower emissions, but lower energy costs as well.
 So in the long run you are also saving money when you have got double glazing and other aspects in the bill.
 But I should say that the apartment block that we did visit is also aesthetically pleasing.
 It is not an eyesore when you are driving past.
 I had seen it many times before, and I was so excited to be able to get the opportunity to go in there and really experience what it is like.

 There are so many exciting things happening in our state – prioritising a diversity of home choices, more opportunities, more homes for Victorians.
-I am certainly excited also by giving the younger generations hope but hope with a practical outcome and a reality that can be delivered, and I think that it is incumbent upon us to do that.
-You cannot just say, ‘Malvern – don’t touch Malvern.
-Don’t touch Brighton’ and then thrash about when stamp duty is cut or is not cut.
+I am certainly excited also by giving the younger generations hope, but hope with a practical outcome and a reality that can be delivered, and I think that it is incumbent upon us to do that.
+You cannot just say, ‘Don’t touch Malvern, don’t touch Brighton,’ and then thrash about when stamp duty is cut or is not cut.
 It is sort of a contradiction.
 You cannot have it both ways.
 There are some tricky little arguments over there, but all the same I am glad that there is support for the bill.
 We will take it – that is a good thing – and see more homes for Victorians.

-Wayne FARNHAM (Narracan) (16:46): I am pleased to rise to the Duties Amendment (More Homes) Bill 2024.
+Wayne FARNHAM (Narracan) (16:46): I am pleased to rise to speak on the Duties Amendment (More Homes) Bill 2024.
 As you have heard previous speakers say, we do not oppose this bill.
 In fact we believe this probably does not go far enough, to be honest.
 For 12 months we are going to have this reduction in stamp duty, and I do not know how many homes that will really benefit at the end of the day.
 But the fact of the matter is that this government took away the stamp duty concession in 2017, and I wonder why today, seven years later, we actually have a housing crisis.
 This is part of the problem.
 The government should not be coming here trying to be the big white knight saying they are going to fix it when they stuffed it in the first place back in 2017.
 It is really that simple.

 The reason why there were off-the-plan exemptions for stamp duty is because it is common sense.
 If you buy a block of land and then build a house, you only pay stamp duty on the block of land, you do not pay stamp duty on the construction of the house, and that is why this tax exemption was always brought in on off-the-plan construction.
 The other point to this is the exemption – the stamp duty exemption for off-the-plan – encouraged people to purchase.
 It stimulated the economy.
 This is why in 2017, when the government canned it, development started to drop off – and it is really that simple – because no-one wanted to purchase any more.
 There is always a risk in off-the-plan purchases, there really is, hence why that stamp duty exemption was encouraging people to purchase.
 There is a risk, because sometimes you hope and pray you are going to get what you paid for.
 It is really that simple.
 It is not like walking into a spec home that is completed and you can see the finished product.
 They may have a display suite that is probably 40 square metres or 60 square metres, but you are purchasing in good faith that you are going to get a good product.
 But people were prepared to take the risk because they had the stamp duty exemption.